 Let me be more specific.
 One phrase I catch myself saying too often is, “Wow, that was so Moroccan.”
 It’s as if to say that almost anything I see that’s different from my American mindset fits into a nice category I can conveniently call “Moroccan.”
 Just to illustrate how absurd that is, can you imagine a foreigner showing up at an American restaurant and remarking, “Wow, Philip just used a fork to eat his meal.
 That’s so American.”
 American, relative to what?
 To that foreigner’s experience of eating habits in other cultures or in their own culture?
 Maybe.
 But while “eating habits” can certainly describe one aspect of a culture, eating habits are not the sum of that culture.
 That I eat with a fork is not what makes me an American.
 And even if it was, what about Americans who eat with chopsticks?
 Sporks?
 Their hands?
 At best, your eating habits only offer a very small glimpse into a cultural experience.
 It doesn’t offer the kind of glimpse that gives you the right to then make a blanket generalization about what that eating habit might entail.

 And yet, while I’m okay with admitting that I’ll never fully experience the buffet (to keep running with the metaphor), I didn’t like broccoli the first time.
 And I’m not going to like it now.
 There are just some things about Morocco, just as there are some things about America, that I do not like, and I’m in the slow process of figuring out how to be honest about those things without either generalizing or offending.
 It’s a matter of figuring out how to be honest about those things, not because I want Morocco to be more like America or more Westernized, necessarily, but because I want Morocco to be a better place for Morocco.
+Of course, it’s not really my place to tell Morocco what it needs to get better, but to live here, to call it home, is to gain a little perspective.

 I’ll spare you (for now) in listening to any complaints I might have (you should thank me, considering I just got evicted from my house, am constipated, and dropped my phone in my turkish toilet earlier [at least I was constipated]), but I’m hoping as this next year unfolds, I can find a graceful way to speak honestly about what I sometimes find uncomfortable in a culture that’s not my own, and in the meantime, I’ll try to appreciate more when American immigrants (or really, anyone who lacks an American passport) might have complaints about my own culture.
 I’ll not be quite as quick to dismiss what they have to say, because they might have some good advice that’s worth hearing.
 And when it comes to forming more perfect unions, advice from those we disagree with or from those who are foreign to us should be just as important as advice from our own citizenry.
 We can learn a lot about ourselves from those who are not us.